cnopt/vehicle-simulator/README.md

 Documentation for the Web API is available [here](https://documenter.getpostman.com/view/10442312/SzmiWw6e).
 It contains all relevant technical information about each endpoint of the API.

 ### Testing
 Speed was the primary objective for the application.
-As such, the project was tested extensively during development, using Postman's automation suite, allowing for hundreds of thousands of calls to each individual endpoint.
+As such, the project was tested extensively during development, using Jest in conjunction with Postman's automation suite, allowing for hundreds of thousands of calls to each individual endpoint.
 An example test report, `test-report.html` is included in the repository.
 An in-depth look at these tests and how they were performed can be found in the dissertation.

 ## Software libraries used
 [Express](expressjs.com) - The server framework used in this project.